 In addition, unlike its predecessor, the Sniper M LP has thick heel padding, and a nice beefy heel counter, so this time around, there was no heel slippage.
 My heel was full contained, and the tongue has actual padding too.
 It’s always a pleasure to see when brand’s actually take their wear testers’ critique into consideration, and execute upon the issues, and fix them in more refined releases.
 Thank you Crossover Culture for that!

 Aside from the top of the shoe, there’s one last thing I’d like to cover.
 First off, go true to size.
 Sizing is sort of all over the place with Crossover Culture’s line-up, so go true to size for the Sniper M LP specifically, I’d say.
 I told the crew that I’m a 9.5, thus I was sent a 9.5 in these, but sent a 9 in the Fortune’s.
 The Fortune’s fit big and had a lot of dead space, while these are damn near perfect.
 So I’d say go down at least a half size in the Fortune’s.
-If you like a suffocating fit then you could get away with going a half size down in these, but I’d stay TTS with these guys, as I experienced no issues with my standard 9.5.
+If you like a suffocating fit then you could get away with going a half size down in these (the Snipers), but I’d stay TTS with these guys, as I experienced no issues with my standard 9.5.
 Otherwise, there’s a standard lacing enclosure that does a nice job of containing that thick tongue, and making sure my foot isn’t slipping inside the shoes.

 Solid job by Crossover Culture on their well-rounded, and newly refined line-up.
 The new Sniper M LP certainly improved the minimal gripes I had with its predecessor release in 2018, and I’m pleased to see Crossover Culture took our critique into account into refining their footwear.
 These are actually a totally new release, but all of the tooling and overall build from the Sniper Lo LP is pretty much this shoe, just in mid-top form.